envycontent/haiku-user-manual/content/edit-contact-details.rst

    :align: center

-Move your cursor over the main description area to reveal an **Edit** button.
+Move your cursor over the contact details area to reveal an **Edit** button.
 Click the **Edit** button to go to the editing interface.

 .. image:: images/edit-contact-details/dc7019bb-770b-480d-9dc7-99c85bd52ffa.png
    :alt: